 The active, more inclusive way of discussing during a QANDR session can be used as a kind of formative assessment, a way in which students already actively work with their knowledge and learn about the gaps in their own knowledge through reflection in the group.
 The tool promotes the incorporation of feedback loops in both large and small groups, based on peer-to-peer learning, i.e. forms of reflection that do not increase the workload of the teacher.
 In fact, the idea is that QANDR sessions are used by students as a guide to setting up a good group discussion, even without the teacher being present.

 Of the various QANDR modules, the mood board module in particular has a great deal of potential for education because it can easily be used to evoke atmospheres and associations that are part of the discussion.
 The access to the camera roll of every phone also offers many possibilities for so-called homework assignments, in which participants insert photos they have taken beforehand into the live discussion.
-This often gives a more complete picture of a situation than a verbal description alone.
-This way of teaching fits in well with the informal learning described in the HILL model, in which forms such as learning through communication, interaction and social media are central.
+This gives a more visual and fun learning proces than a verbal description alone.

 Below the companies and educational institutions that use QANDR to flip their classroom.
 By active participation they stimulate in a group setting peer-to-peer learning by the forming of ideas, brainstorming and exchange of viewpoints.